What are the Deadlines to apply and be considered for acceptance into NGU?

-Students are not required to have their own computer on campus.
-There are several computer labs on campus that students have access to.
-Feel free to contact IT Services if you have any questions at (864) 977-7272.
+Students are not required to have their own computers.
+We offer several computer labs on campus equipped with computers, printers, and copy machines.
+Please contact IT Services if you have any questions at (864) 977-7272.

 What is the male to female ratio at NGU?

-Guy to girl ratio is 1:1 at NGU.
+The male to female ratio is 1:1 at NGU.

 What are cultural events?

-Cultural events are special events held on campus that showcase the different departments within the College of Fine Arts.
+Cultural events are special events held on campus which showcase the different departments within the College of Fine Arts.
 Students are required to attend three cultural events per semester.
-View all of the events for the coming semester or contact the College of Fine Arts if you're interested in finding out more information.
+View all of the events for this semester if you are interested in finding out more information.

-Chapel is held twice a week at 10:00 a.m. in Turner Chapel.
-The worship is typically led by students, and the speakers come from all over the world.
+Chapel is held on Mondays and Wednesdays at 10:00 a.m. in Turner Chapel.
+We also offer occasional evening services at different times throughout the semester.
+The worship is typically led by students, and the speakers come from all around the world.